-- fluctuations in oil, natural gas liquids and natural gas prices sold by Compass; - the impact of Compass' substantial indebtedness on its business, financial condition and results of operations; - the impact of the sharp decline in commodity prices and commodity pricing volatility on Compass' business, operations and cash flows; - Compass' ability to manage counterparty credit risk in a depressed commodity pricing environment, which may lead to one or more of Compass' counterparties failing to satisfy their contractual obligations; - the impact of restrictions in Compass' debt instruments on its ability to operate its business, finance its capital needs or pursue or expand its business strategies; - changes in the differential between the New York Mercantile Exchange or other benchmark prices of oil, natural gas liquids and natural gas and the reference or regional index price used to price Compass' actual oil and natural gas sales; - Compass' ability to operate successfully as an independent business; - Compass' ability to replace natural gas marketing services upon the expiration of the current arrangements with EXCO Resources, Inc.; - the impact on Compass if it is unable to successfully execute or consummate one or more disposition, acquisition or reserve development opportunities;
+- fluctuations in oil, natural gas liquids and natural gas prices sold by Compass; - the impact of Compass' substantial indebtedness on its business, financial condition and results of operations; - the impact of the sharp decline in commodity prices and commodity pricing volatility on Compass' business, operations and cash flows; - Compass' ability to manage counterparty credit risk in a depressed commodity pricing environment, which may lead to one or more of Compass' counterparties failing to satisfy their contractual obligations; - the impact of restrictions in Compass' debt instruments on its ability to operate its business, finance its capital needs or pursue or expand its business strategies; - changes in the differential between the New York Mercantile Exchange or other benchmark prices of oil, natural gas liquids and natural gas and the reference or regional index price used to price Compass' actual oil and natural gas sales;

-- Compass' ability to market and sell its oil, natural gas liquids and natural gas and its exposure to the credit risk of its customers, working interest owners and other counterparties and the risks associated with drilling activities; - the inherent uncertainty of estimates of oil and natural gas reserves; - the risk that Compass will be unable to identify or complete, or complete on economically attractive terms, suitable disposition and/or acquisition opportunities of oil and gas properties; - Compass' ability to successfully operate in a highly regulated and litigious environment, including exposure to operating hazards and uninsured risks; - Compass' ability to effectively mitigate the impact of commodity price volatility from its cash flows with its hedging strategy; - changes in the U.S. federal income tax laws and regulations that may affect the relative income tax advantages of Compass' products; - the impact of future and existing environmental regulations; - the effects of climate change and unusual weather activity; - the intense competition in the oil and gas industry, including acquiring properties, contracting for drilling equipment and hiring experienced personnel; and - the unavailability of pipelines or other facilities interconnected to Compass' gathering and transportation pipelines.
+- Compass' ability to operate successfully as an independent business; - · Compass' ability to replace natural gas marketing services upon the expiration of the current arrangements with EXCO Resources, Inc.; - the impact on Compass if it is unable to successfully execute or consummate one or more disposition, acquisition or reserve development opportunities; - Compass' ability to market and sell its oil, natural gas liquids and natural gas and its exposure to the credit risk of its customers, working interest owners and other counterparties and the risks associated with drilling activities; - the inherent uncertainty of estimates of oil and natural gas reserves; - the risk that Compass will be unable to identify or complete, or complete on economically attractive terms, suitable disposition and/or acquisition opportunities of oil and gas properties; - Compass' ability to successfully operate in a highly regulated and litigious environment, including exposure to operating hazards and uninsured risks; - Compass' ability to effectively mitigate the impact of commodity price volatility from its cash flows with its hedging strategy; - changes in the U.S. federal income tax laws and regulations that may affect the relative income tax advantages of Compass' products; - · the impact of future and existing environmental regulations; - the effects of climate change and unusual weather activity; - the intense competition in the oil and gas industry, including acquiring properties, contracting for drilling equipment and hiring experienced personnel; - the unavailability of pipelines or other facilities interconnected to Compass' gathering and transportation pipelines; - · the ability to satisfy the applicable closing conditions and close, on a timely basis or at all, the sale of the equity of Compass.